lhlsec/gdb-static-cross/README.md

 *Note that you can use the `--disable-build-with-cxx` option when configuring gdb-7.12/gdb/gdbserver in some cases to make your life easier*

+### GDB 8.2 is here

+It can be built with only some hassle, see below ...

 ### ATTENTION!

 ***If you just want to download a statically linked gdbserver for a specific MIPS(EL) or ARM platform, check the [prebuilt-static](https://github.com/mzpqnxow/gdb-static-cross/tree/master/prebuilt-static/) directory***